Francis of Paola: Legacy and veneration

 Pope Leo X canonized him in 1519.
 He is considered to be a patron saint of boatmen, mariners, and naval officers.
-His liturgical feast day is celebrated by the Roman Catholic Church on April 2nd, the day on which he died.
+His liturgical feast day is celebrated by the Catholic Church on April 2, the day on which he died.
 In 1963, Pope John XXIII designated him as the patron saint of Calabria.
 Though his miracles were numerous, he was canonized for his humility and discernment in blending the contemplative life with the active one.

 The Order of Minims does not seem at any time to have been very extensive, but they had houses in many countries.
 The definitive rule was approved in 1506 by Pope Julius II, who also approved a rule for the nuns of the Order.
 A Third Order of their movement was also approved.
 The most noted member of this Order was the illustrious French bishop, Francis de Sales.
 Although the Minim order lost many of its monasteries in the 18th century during the French Revolution, it continues to exist, primarily in Italy.

 In 1562, a group of Protestant Huguenots in France broke open his tomb and found Francis' body incorrupt.
 They dragged it forth, burned it and scattered the bones, which were recovered by Catholic faithful and distributed as relics to various churches of his order.

-Devotion of the Thirteen Fridays

-Pope Clement XII, in the brief Coelestium Munerum Dispensatio of 2 December 1738, promulgated an indulgence to all the faithful who, upon 13 Fridays continuously preceding the Feast of St. Francis of Paola (2 April), or at any other time of the year, shall, in honor of Francis, visit a church of the Minims and pray there for the church.
-In this brief, mention is made of a devotion which originated with Francis himself, who, on each of 13 Fridays, used to recite 13 Pater Nosters (Our Fathers) and as many Ave Marias (Hail Marys), and this devotion he promulgated by word of mouth and by letter to his own devout followers, as an efficacious means of obtaining from God the graces they desired, provided they were for the greater good of their souls.
+A walk, The Way of the Young Man has been devised between San Marco Argentano and Paola.
+Another one, The hermit's way, starts at the Sanctuary of St Francis of Paola in Paterno Calabro and ends at Paola.